 There was some research in the 1980’s on the benefits of omega for eczema - but this was for GLA, which is part of Omega-6.
 There is some Omega 6 in flaxseed oil, so it may be enough to help.
 Later research seems to point to fish oil being a better solution.

 (Oh, and by the way, for those of you who are wondering whether you can use flaxseed oil for your dog’s dry, itchy skin and allergies – the answer is NO. Fish oil is what works.)
+However, flaxseed is also an ingredient added to dog food (especially food for puppies), to supplement omega fatty acids and fiber.

 This claim is probably FALSE